romainrbr/flipchair/GITHUB_CHANGELOG.md

 * SettingsCache crashing with SecurityException with unreadable keys (@hide) in Android 12 and newer (assume false)
 * Assume flags `enableMovingContentIntoPrivateSpace` is false when ClassNotFoundException on Android 16 devices
 * Rare NoSuchMethodError crash on SurfaceControl setEarlyWakeupStart and setEarlyWakeupEnd
-* Properly align built-in smartspace in Lawnchair
+* Properly align built-in smartspace in workspace

 #### Known Bugs
 * Preview can't show device wallpaper -> (lIxkAYGg)